Waterloo Collegiate Institute: Cisco Networking Academy

 The Cisco Networking Academy is the Cisco Certified online learning course for computer networking and computer engineering.
 From a completely online curriculum, students learn how to create networks, and repair, build & format computers.
 This course was unique to Waterloo Collegiate Institute as it was the only location in southern Ontario to offer Cisco Certified courses, but the program was suddenly discontinued in the 2010-2011 year.
 Cisco later extended to other secondary schools in South Western Ontario including St. Christopher Secondary School.

 Advanced Geotech Magnet

 Geotechnology is the science and technology of gathering, analyzing, interpreting, distributing and using geographic forces.
 The Geotech Magnet encompasses a broad range of subparticles that can be brought together to create a detailed but understandable picture of the physical world and our place in it.

 Pre-Advanced Placement Programs

 The Pre-AP Program at Waterloo Collegiate is not a prescribed curriculum but rather an enriched experience to enhance current curriculum standards.
 Pre-AP courses include English, Math, and Science, among other disciplines.
-The average score on AP exams done by WCI student is 4.31 (out of 5.)
+In 2015, the average score on AP exams written by WCI students was 4.13 (out of 5).